javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/03-observable/solution.md

 The solution consists of two parts:

 1. Whenever `.observe(handler)` is called, we need to remember the handler somewhere, to be able to call it later.
-We can store it right in the object, using our symbol as the key.
+We can store handlers right in the object, using our symbol as the property key.
 2. We need a proxy with `set` trap to call handlers in case of any change.

 ```js run